 Who would have thought that the biggest square in all of Greece is located on the island of Corfu?
 Spianada Square is perhaps the only place in Greece where Greeks play cricket, a pastime introduced under British rule.

 The Liston is the promenade right next to the square and showcases elegant arcades where you can stop for a coffee.
-This is a great place for people watching.

 Spend time in Hlomos village

-Corfu isn’t just its capital and the many beaches.
+Corfu isn’t just great for its capital and the many beaches.
 There are several beautiful villages on the island that are worth visiting.
 For incredible sunset views, head to Hlomos village in the southern part of the island.
 The road to the village is quite steep, but you will be rewarded with amazing views.